RaphaeleL/nvim/README.md

 ### NaaVim Keymaps

+Short Overview of some NaaVim Keymaps

 > In this overview only NaaVim specific shortcuts are listed.
 (Neo-) Vim specific shortcuts are not included here!
 For this you will find a [Cheatsheet](https://github.com/RaphaeleL/Cheatsheet/blob/main/Vim.md) from me.

 - `<leader>sf`: Show Fuzzy File Finder
 - `<leader>sl`: Show Live Grep